ditpowuh/CipherScript/README.md

 # CipherScript

 #### CipherScript is a javascript extension which adds more readable data and more shortcuts to do certain things.
-CipherScript is hackable/editable and can be modified in many ways.
+CipherScript is hackable/editable and can be modified in many ways (when you are using it for HTML).
-#### CipherScript is very small (In size); the size of CipherScript is less than 1 MB.
+#### CipherScript is very small (in size); the size of CipherScript is less than 1 MB.
 It is not recommended to edit/change/hack the file 'setup.js' unless you know what you are doing.
 #### It is recommended that you have some experience with JavaScript when you use CipherScript.
-If you do not have any experience, you should learn about JavaScript first.
+If you do not have any experience, you should definitely learn about JavaScript first.

-### Regular (JS To HTML)
+### Regular (Link JS File To HTML File)
 #### The following files will be found in the folder: 'Regular'.

 #### How to install/add: